Purestreams/COMP2113_Group100_Maze_Runner/README.md

 - Program codes in multiple files
 - Proper indentation and naming styles
 - In-code documentation

+## Dependencies
+The following non-standard C/C++ library has been used in this project:
+- `curses.h`/`ncurses.h` , for acquiring user input without blocking the processing and rendering the UI and graphics

 ### Compilation
 Run `make main` under the ~/src directory of the project (i.e. where this file is located) to compile.